The B-model connection and mirror symmetry for Grassmannians: The three versions of the superpotential

-We recall the Peterson presentation, \cite{Pet:QCoh} of the quantum cohomology ring of $X=Gr_{n-k}(n)$, compare \cite{Rie:QCohPFl}. \begin{thm}\cite{Pet:QCoh} Let $Y^*_P$ be the Peterson variety associated to $X$ defined as follows, using the coadjoint action of $G$ on elements $e_i^*$ dual to the Chevalley generators $e_i$,
+We now recall the Dale Peterson presentation of the quantum cohomology ring of a homogeneous space which applies as a special case to $X=Gr_{n-k}(n)$, compare \cite{Rie:QCohPFl}. \begin{thm}[Dale Peterson \cite{Pet:QCoh}] Associated to the homogeneous space $X$ define a subvariety $Y^*_P$ in $\RR$, called the Peterson variety of $X$, as follows.
+Let $F\in \mathfrak g^*$ be the sum of the dualised positive Chevalley generators,